 Large numbers of game are attracted to the abundance of water, sweet grass and foliage in the vicinity of Lower Sabie Rest Camp, giving rise to a diversity of game, almost unequalled anywhere else in the park.
 The area is also rich in lion, cheetah, elephant, hippopotamus, rhino, herds of buffalo up to 800 strong, and is known for its high density of warthog.

-Accommodation consists of and en-suite private cottage that sleeps two people, which is fully serviced (fresh linen and towels) under beautiful, thatched roofs overlooking the Sabie river.
+Accommodation consists of an en-suite private cottage that sleeps three people, which is fully serviced (fresh linen and towels) under beautiful, thatched roofs overlooking the Sabie River.